-I’m a developer with a wide range of interests: CS theory, math, compilers, distributed systems, software engineering, Android, React, and lots of other things.
-I’m typically a “backend” person in one way or another, although I’ve also done a fair amount of UI work.
+I’m a full-stack software engineer at Benchling.
+These days, I mostly focus on frontend tech, but I have a wide range of other interests: CS theory, math, compilers, distributed systems, software engineering, Android, and lots of other things.

 Previously, I was at Khan Academy, where I worked on the infrastructure team.
 Among other things, I worked on the A/B testing framework and the API, and helped build the first version of the Android app.